These content marketing tips have helped us grow our clients’ traffic values by over $85 million — every year.

 This is a much more powerful strategy than just collecting third-party data, because most journalists will link out to the original source anyways.

-Once you get a few of these internally-driven posts live on your site, make sure to link them to each other towards the top of each page.
-This will create a passive link engine that helps churn out top-tier coverage in a variety of topics, leading to better brand awareness over time.
+Once you get a few of these internally driven posts live on your site, make sure to link them to each other toward the top of each page.
+This will create a passive link engine that helps churn out top-tier coverage on a variety of topics, leading to better brand awareness over time.

 Low time to value content includes: